-POSSIBLE EXPOSURE TO FATAL OR POTENTIALLY FATAL COMMUNICABLE DISEASES AND HIGH-RISK TOXIC SUBSTANCES

-During the clinical application portion of the Respiratory Care program, students will be placed in local medical institutions and other locations that are affiliated with Amarillo College.
-While in these clinical affiliates, exposure to patients afflicted with fatal or potentially fatal diseases that may be contagious will occur.
+POSSIBLE EXPOSURE TO FATAL OR POTENTIALLY FATAL COMMUNICABLE DISEASES AND HIGH-RISK TOXIC SUBSTANCES affiliates, exposure to patients afflicted with fatal or potentially fatal diseases that may be contagious will occur.
 Students may also be exposed to high-risk toxic substances.
 As part of the educational process, students will first be provided with and tested on detailed information about the nature, risks, and preventive measures related to these communicable disease processes.
 Students will also be provided with information concerning prevention of illness resulting from exposure to high-risk toxic substance.